TheMonk2121/ai-dev-tasks/100_memory/100_cursor-memory-context.md

 - Check `metrics/lessons/lessons.jsonl` for current lessons
 - Check `metrics/derived_configs/` for generated configurations
 - Check `configs/EVOLUTION.md` for configuration evolution
-- Use `python3 scripts/lessons_quality_check.py` to verify system health
+- Use `uv run python scripts/lessons_quality_check.py` to verify system health

 | what this file is | read when | do next |
 |---|---|---|